ballerina-platform/ballerina-dev-website/community.md

 - Share the wealth by publishing your Ballerina module on <a href="https://central.ballerina.io">Ballerina Central</a> so that the whole community can benefit from your work.
 - Write your own blog and submit it to be published in our <a href="https://medium.com/ballerina-techblog">community-driven Tech Blog</a>.
 - Buzz us on <a href="mailto:contact@ballerina.io">contact@ballerina.io</a> if you want to organize a local meetup or hackathon.
 WSO2 will get right on it and help with presentation/training content, logistics, swag, and some funds for munchies.
-- Download any file of the [Ballerina logo](https://github.com/ballerina-platform/ballerina-dev-website/tree/master/ballerina-logos) to use for content or swag.
+- Download any file of the <a href="https://github.com/ballerina-platform/ballerina-dev-website/tree/master/ballerina-logos" target="_blank">Ballerina logo</a> to use for content or swag.

 <!-- ## Want to be kept up-to-date?